Ansonia, Connecticut: 20th century to present

 Ansonia suffered grievous damage in the Flood of 1955 on August 19, when the Naugatuck River flooded due to heavy rain from Hurricane Diane.
 Submerging the land along the river, the flood destroyed many houses and businesses.
 The high river waters swept away Maple Street Bridge, one of two bridges linking the east and west sides of Ansonia.
 After the inundation, the authorities erected a flood wall along the east bank of the river to protect the city's factories and Main Street.
 On the west bank, federal public housing was built to replace blocks of destroyed homes and businesses on Broad Street, now known as Olson Drive.

 In the decades following the flood and suburbanization, Ansonia's Main Street fell into decline as retail shoppers decamped to the Ansonia Mall at its far end.
 (This was replaced with the Ansonia Shopping Center in the 90's) Later other malls attracted shoppers to nearby Milford, Trumbull, and Waterbury.
 Since the late 20th century, Main Street has been enlivened by the opening of several antique stores, a wine bar, a coffee shop, a Polish delicatessen, and other retail businesses.

-Main Street now has a Target store near the currently abandoned building that housed American Brass Co.
-Wire Mill, later Farrel Corporation.

 For years, Ansonia had a daily newspaper, the "Evening Sentinel", that enjoyed a wide readership throughout the Naugatuck Valley.
 However, the parent company of the Connecticut Post bought the Sentinel in the 1980s and quickly closed it, despite their promises not to do so.
 Allegedly, the "Post" wanted to consolidate their position as the region's main newspaper.
 To provide an alternative, a non-profit, online-only news site, named The Valley Independent Sentinel in honor of the historic paper, has been organized and launched June 22, 2009.

 In the early morning hours of November 6, 1960, Senator John F. Kennedy's presidential campaign motorcade stopped on its way to Waterbury for the candidate to make an appearance and brief address in front of City Hall.
 He drew thousands to downtown, many with transistor radios tuned to live reports on WADS of Senator Kennedy's progress towards Ansonia.
 President Kennedy returned to Ansonia on October 17, 1962, while on his way to Waterbury, but did not stop here.

 President George H. W. Bush paid a visit to Ansonia by helicopter during the 1992 presidential election campaign.
 He was running far behind schedule due to severe weather damage to a large area of New Jersey.
 He arrived late and delivered a truncated speech, causing many residents in this heavily Democratic area to feel he had slighted their city.

 In 2000, the Lower Naugatuck Valley, which includes Ansonia, was named an "All America City" by the National Civic League.